DangerousDick/FsModsManager/README.md

-# FsModsManager
-Farming Simulator 22 Mods Folder Manager.
+# Farming Simulator Mods Folder Manager
-Creates, deletes and managers folders for game/map specific mods to avoid confilcts and simplify loading the mods required by multiplayer servers.
+Farming Simulator Mods Folder Manager creates, deletes and managers folders for game/map specific mods to avoid confilcts and simplify loading the mods required by multiplayer servers.

 See [Wiki](https://github.com/DangerousDick/FsModsManager/wiki) for more information.

-NOTE: This application will change the Farming Simulator 2022 files game.xml and gameSettings.xml.
+NOTE: This application will change the Farming Simulator game.xml and gameSettings.xml files.
 It is recomended you save a copy of the original files.